Who Are Reading Pilots?

 When Is The Next Session Of Reading Pilots?

 The next session will begin Tuesday, September 7 or Thursday, September 9.
+Spots for Fall Registration are filling quickly.
+To ensure a space for your child, enroll before the August 27 deadline.
 Lesson start times depend on when a child finishes school for the day and how long it will take to get to the office.
 We try to be flexible to meet each family’s needs.

 Is There A Cost For Reading Pilots?